-Known as the Johnny Lee deposits, the proposed mine is expected to produce copper concentrate as well as cobalt and silver.
-The proposed mine is approximately 20 miles north of White Sulphur Springs, the Meagher County seat, and approximately 100 miles south of Great Falls.
+The proposed mine is approximately 20 miles north of White Sulphur Springs, the Meagher County seat.
 The deposits lie within the Belt Supergroup, an extensive sedimentary formation that extends from central Montana into northern Idaho.

 In 2010, Tintina (formerly Mantra Alaska Exploration) applied for an exploration license to conduct core drilling on the Black Butte Project.
 This work was approved under Exploration License #00710 and bonded accordingly.
 Since then, several rounds of core drilling have been conducted under amendments to the license and have further defined the extent of the mineralization in the project area.
 The drill holes have also been used for an aquifer pump test which provided hydrologic information of the Belt Supergroup rocks in which the deposits are hosted.

 All of the work Tintina is currently permitted and bonded for is available at DEQ's Hard Rock website.

 Environmental Impact Statement (EIS) Information

 BBC EIS Schedule and Consultation for additional time to complete EIS.
 March 6, 2018

 Scoping was held from October 2 to November 16, 2017.
 A list of all people who commented at scoping sessions is on file with DEQ's Hard Rock program.

 Scoping Report: Press Releases, App.
 A; Legal Notices, App.
 B; Sign-in Sheets, App.
 C; and Meeting Info, App.
 D